Environmental Initiatives

 ・Extended use of gas cylinders and gas meters

-By operating our own gas cylinder inspection facility at the Yume no Kizuna Kawasaki Plant, we have reduced inspection costs, allowing operations to continue for cylinders over 21 years old, thereby reducing waste through extended use.
-Furthermore, NICIGAS, in collaboration with SORACOM, INC., developed Space Hotaru, a device that attaches externally to existing gas meters, enabling automatic meter reading, safety monitoring, and remote gas valve control without replacing the meter.
+By operating our own gas cylinder inspection facility at the Yume no Kizuna Kawasaki Plant, our Group has reduced inspection costs.
+For LP gas cylinders more than 20 years old, the pressure testing interval is shortened from once every 5–6 years to once every 2 years.
+Conducting pressure tests at the Yume no Kizuna facility enables low-cost operation and leads to prolonged use of cylinders.
+As a result, this ultimately reduces the volume of waste.
+Furthermore, NICIGAS Group, in collaboration with SORACOM, INC., developed Space Hotaru, a device that attaches externally to existing gas meters, enabling automatic meter reading, safety monitoring, and remote gas valve control without replacing the meter.
 By sharing these initiatives with other companies, we aim to reduce environmental impacts across the industry.

 ・Waste collection and Recycling